rapidspeciation/biodiversity_genomics_course/exercises/16_positive_selection_codeml.md

 This takes a couple of minutes.

-As earlier OrthoFinder will produce a large directory with many interesting files.
+OrthoFinder will produce a large directory with many interesting files.
 Are there any species that have less genes assigned to orthogroups?
 Why do you think this is?
 How many shared single copy genes do we have?